Loan Calculator - Monthly Payment, Interest and Total Cost

 Financed and recurring fees

-- Financed fees increase your scheduled monthly payment and the total interest cost.
+• Financed fees increase your monthly payment and total interest cost.

-- Recurring fees increase the total cost; monthly fees also increase your monthly outlay.
+• Recurring fees increase total cost; monthly fees also increase your monthly outlay.

-- If your fees are paid out of pocket and not financed, set the fee fields to 0 and track those costs separately.
+• If your fees are paid out of pocket and not financed, set the fee fields to 0.

 Borrowing basics

-When you take out a loan, you trade future payments for money today.
+When you take out a loan you trade future payments for money today.
 The loan amount is the cash you receive, the interest rate is the price of that money and the term is how long you repay it.
-Longer terms reduce the scheduled monthly payment but usually increase the total cost.
+Longer terms reduce the monthly payment but usually increase the total cost, while a higher rate raises both.

-To compare offers, it helps to look beyond the headline rate.
-This calculator shows the scheduled monthly payment, total interest cost, total fees financed and the total cost of the loan so you can compare options on a like-for-like basis.
+To compare offers effectively, look beyond the headline rate.
+This calculator surfaces the scheduled monthly payment, total interest, total fees financed and total cost of the loan so you can judge each offer on a like-for-like basis.

 How to use this calculator